opplatek/bacterial_genome_analysis/README.md

 $ python3 -m bash_kernel.install
 ```

 If you don't have the admin access please ask your admin to install this for you.
+If you ave access to Jupyter notebook but you cannot install the Bash kernel [this](https://blog.dominodatalab.com/lesser-known-ways-of-using-notebooks/) could be the way around.

 If we would like to check the Jupyter notebook you can type: